 The Downside of Using Lending One

 The main drawback is, they are a young company.
 Of course, that will not always be the case.
 One can only hope they will continue the positive path they are on and continue to work to get rid of any bugs.

 Another negative is that you would not be able to get enough money for larger projects due to the maximum loan amounts offered.
 With a max of $2 million for rehab and $5 million for new construction, commercial jobs are pretty much out the window.
 Lending One would not be an option for those looking to do commercial flips or flips on more expensive homes in higher-income areas.

 Is Lending One for You?

 In the end, Lending One isn’t a bad option.
 It does have higher interest rates and lower maximum loan amounts than some.
 However, they are also more lenient with their credit score requirements.
 That means if you are not able to get the funding you need somewhere else, they could be just what you need.
 They have a good reputation and offer a variety of loan options.

-As with any decision on a lender, do you own research.
+As with any decision on a lender, do your own research.
 Things change frequently, and the COVID-19 pandemic changed a lot of things.
-You’ll want to double check details such as loan amounts and interest rates.
-It seems though, despite being a young company, Lending One is doing pretty well, not only for themselves, but for their customers as well.
+You’ll want to double-check details such as loan amounts and interest rates.
+It seems though, despite being a young company, Lending One is doing pretty well, not only for themselves but for their customers as well.